AviatrixSystems/Docs/StartUpGuides/appendix-CloudN-Startup-Guide.rst

 [primary\_dns\_server\_ip\_address]
 [secondary\_dns\_server\_ip\_address] [proxy {true\|false}]

 Below is an example where there is no proxy server.
-In such case, CloudN will configure the network interfaces, test Internet connectivity and download the latest Aviatrix software.
+In such case, ACX will configure the network interfaces, test Internet connectivity and download the latest Aviatrix software.